UAV - Chapter 1

 "Do you think they are staring at us because of how we smell?"
 William shifted his weight.

-Victor Cross blinked, wondering if he should laugh or groan.
+Victor Cross blinked, stifling a groan.
 He was sitting on a park bench outside the Siddiq Trade Center in Lahore, Pakistan, twirling a pair of Chanel sunglasses in his hand and trying to appear inconspicuous; a task made all the more difficult by his bumbling compatriot.

 "What?"
-Francis asked from the opposite side of the bench, just as confused as Victor.
+Francis asked from the opposite side of the bench, his brow furrowing as he turned to stare at William.

 "You know," William explained, "like hamburgers.
 Do you think we smell like hamburgers?"